open-telemetry/semantic-conventions/docs/attributes-registry/db.md

 ## Db Attributes

+This group defines the attributes used to describe telemetry in the context of databases.

 | Attribute                         | Type   | Description                                                                                                                                                                                                                                                                                                                                                                                                        | Examples                                                              | Stability                                                        |
 | --------------------------------- | ------ | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ | --------------------------------------------------------------------- | ---------------------------------------------------------------- |
 | `db.client.connections.pool.name` | string | The name of the connection pool; unique within the instrumented application.
 In case the connection pool implementation doesn't provide a name, instrumentation should use a combination of `server.address` and `server.port` attributes formatted as `server.address:server.port`.                                                                                                                               | `myDataSource`                                                        | ![Experimental](https://img.shields.io/badge/-experimental-blue) |